tonsky/spectre/doc/getting_started.rst

     return TemplateRes("item_edit.html", ["id": item["id"], "name": item["name"], "message": message])
   }

 Here we just return :class:`ResRedirect` from view that will issue 302 FOUND http redirect.
+We also :func:`~Util.encode` message value: if it contains ``&, =, ;`` characters they will be backslash-escaped.

 Congratulations!
 You've just completed this tutorial and should have basic undestanding of how to build applications with Spectre.
 You may now continue by reading :doc:`turtles` to get a deeper understanding of how these things actually work.
 Wish you good luck!